 We want to explicitly state that you could, you can and you will always be able to take backups of your site as well as extract and restore backup archives on any server (i.e. perform site restoration or site transfer) without paying us anything at all.
 Taking backups at the backend of your site, using Kickstart to extract the backup archives on any server and running the restoration script (ANGIE) which is contained in the backup archive to restore your site on any server, domain, subdomain or subdirectory are essential features we are committed to make available free of charge for as long as our backup software exists.

 We understand that for some users the price of the first year of a subscription may be a bit too steep, especially at the end of the year when you need every last penny to buy presents for your family.
 We get it.
 We have families and little children too.
-So we decided to go all in and offer you the deepest discount we can possibly afford.
+We offer a special discount for all of you, as noted in the software itself:

 The version we are releasing today, 7.0.0.b1, is labelled as a beta.
 Normally we warn our users not to use beta versions on their production sites.
 However, we strongly encourage you to install this particular version on your production sites.
 It's very well tested and doesn't have a significantly higher risk of bugs than a regular stable version.
 In fact, in this version we caught and resolved some weird bugs which were present throughout versions 6 and 5, i.e. between 6 and 48 months, but nobody had reported so far.

 The main reasons for labeling this a beta have to do with the changes in the Core version and the timing of the release.
 We understand that the changes we made in feature availability of the Core version may require some of our users to upgrade to the Professional version.
 In some businesses and organizations it requires getting an approval.